zaari/garta/README.md

 ./uninstall.sh
 ```
 ## Security considerations
 Any software interfacing with remote services or processing unaudited data faces security threats.
 Malicious data can take advantage of a software bug to perform actions undesirable to the computer's owner.
 Garta and most of its dependencies benefit from Rust's safety features that enhance <em>security by correctness</em>.
-Still, as security should be more than that external hardening is encouraged, that applies to any application.
+Still, as security should be more than that, external hardening is recommended (that applies to any other application too).

 If [Firejail] software is installed in the system the configure script generates a firejail profile and modifies the desktop file to run the application in a sandbox.
-When those are installed and applied Garta process gets partially isolated from rest of the system.
+When those files are installed and applied Garta process gets partially isolated from rest of the system.
 Because the application has to be able to read and write user files (e.g. GPX tracks) access in user home directory isn't protected.
 You can add custom directory blacklist/whitelist rules by editing include files in /etc/firejail (e.g. /etc/firejail/garta.local or /etc/firejail/disable-common.local) to protect your personal data.
-For more advanced isolation you can consider [Qubes OS].
+For those that need more solid isolation there is [Qubes OS] project.

 [GTK+ 3]: http://www.gtk.org/
 [GNOME 3 desktop environment]: https://www.gnome.org/gnome-3/